elastic/enterprise-search-network-drive-connector/README.md

 1. Navigate to **Enterprise Search** → **Workplace Search** → **Sources** → **Add an organization content source** → **Custom API Source**.
 2. Name your Content Source, (e.g. Network Drives Connector).

-For more details please refer [Elastic Documentation for creating a custom content source](https://www.elastic.co/guide/en/workplace-search/current/workplace-search-custom-api-sources.html#create-custom-source).
+For more details see [Elastic Documentation for creating a custom content source](https://www.elastic.co/guide/en/workplace-search/current/workplace-search-custom-api-sources.html#create-custom-source).

 Record the ID of the new content source.
 This value is labeled *Source Identifier* within Kibana.
 Later, you will [configure the connector](#configure-the-connector) with this value.